Pleasant View, Utah: Points of interest

 The area became a popular tourist stop because of the natural hot springs located in its north western corner that lies adjacent to Box Elder County.
 The Utah Hot Springs Resort was created at the site in the 1880s.
 During its peak, the facility offered visitors bathing and swimming pools, a hotel with 40 rooms, a dance hall, and a saloon where a mug of beer could be bought for five cents.
 The facility no longer exists.

 Since 2008 until 2018 (until future line extension), the Pleasant View station has been (although for limited service) the northern end of Utah Transit Authority's commuter rail service, the FrontRunner.

+Education

+Pleasant View is part of the Weber School District.
+It operates Weber High School, Orchard Springs Elementary School, and Lomond View Elementary School.